CDrummond/bliss-analyser/README.md

 `ffmpeg` whilst slower then `libavcodec` produces a more portable application.

-`symphonia` also produced a more portable application, but is slower to decode files, and does not produce identical analysis results.
+`symphonia` also produced a more portable application, but is slightly slower to decode files, and does not produce identical analysis results.
 Therefore, it is not advisable to mix files analysed with `ffmpeg` (any variant) and `symphonia`.